awaken1ng/feh-ssbp/README.md

-# feh-sspb
+# feh-ssbp
-SSPB decompiler intended for use with Fire Emblem Heroes files
+SSBP decompiler intended for use with Fire Emblem Heroes files

 Currently unstable and not complete.